Shashka

+Etymology

+The word shashka originally came from сэшхуэ.

 History

 The shashka originated among the mountain tribes of the Caucasus.
-The earliest depictions of this sword date to the late 17th century, though most extant shashkas have hilts dating to the 19th century.
-The earliest datable example is from 1713.
-Later, most of the Russian and Ukrainian Cossacks adopted the weapon.
-Two styles of shashka exist: the Caucasian/Circassian shashka and the Cossack shashka.
+The earliest depictions of this sword date to the early 17th century in west Georgia.The earliest datable example is from 1713.
+The first known written mention of the word "shashka" dates back to 1747 when listing the weapons of the Chechens.though most extant shashkas have hilts dating to the 19th century.

+Russian troops, having encountered it during their conquest of the Caucasus (1817–1864), preferred it to their issued sabres and Later, most of the Russian troops and Cossacks adopted the weapon.
 In 1834 the Russian government produced the first military-issue shashka pattern.
+It gradually replaced the sabre in all cavalry units except hussars during the 19th century.

 The blades of non-regulation shashkas were of diverse origins; some were locally made in the Caucasus, others in Russia, some were manufactured in Germany, mostly in Solingen, and displayed imitations of the 'running wolf' mark of Passau.

-The typically Circassian (Adyghe) form of sabre was longer than the Cossack type; in fact, the Russian word shashka originally came from the Adyghe word – (Sashko) – meaning "long knife".
-It gradually replaced the sabre in all cavalry units except hussars during the 19th century.

-Russian troops, having encountered it during their conquest of the Caucasus (1817–1864), preferred it to their issued sabres.
+Types

-At this time, there were three types of non-regulation shashka:
+At this time, there were several types of shashka: